-Looking for advice on how to evaluate your and your competitors’ content to identify new opportunities for driving greater traffic and organic revenue?
+Want to conduct an SEO content analysis?
+Seeking advice on evaluating your and your competitors' content for driving more traffic and organic revenue?

-In this post, you’ll learn how to analyze content for SEO, and discover content analysis tools.
+In this post, you'll learn how to analyze content for SEO and explore content analysis tools.
 But before we dive in, there's one more important topic to discuss: common problems with SEO content.

 Creating content, if done well, of course, is one of the most profitable ways to drive the business forward.